aws/aws-cdk-rfcs/text/0328-polyglot-assert.md

    const assertions = TemplateAssertions.fromStack(stack);
    assertions.assertResource('Foo::Bar', { ... });
    ```

+4. With the current solution, the `@aws-cdk/assertions` module must be part
+   of the monocdk.
+It cannot be reorganized and released as-is into a
+   separate repository.

+   See [Appendix A](#appendix-a---detailed-design) for more details.

 ### What are the mitigations and/or long term plans to address these concerns?